ericcolton/asset-doctor/README.md

 ## Portfolio Rebalancer

-The markets may have made you rich but something feels lacking.
-Will money not bring true happiness?
-Unfortunately, true happiness can only be achieved with beauty.
-A beautiful perfectly-weigthed portfolio.

-Use *portfolio_rebalancer.py* to rebalance your portfolio with ease.
+Use *portfolio_rebalancer.py* to rebalance your financial portfolio with ease.

-This tool compares your financial portfolio with a hypothetical "model" portfolio with which you have populated with securities with ideal weights.
+This tool compares your financial portfolio with a hypothetical "model" portfolio with which you have populated with securities and associated ideal weights.

 This tool supports the following rebalancing styles: